 How to Keep Squirrels Out of Garden

 You can also try using a natural squirrel repellent, like predator urine or ground chili pepper.
 These will keep the squirrel pests away for at least a short period of time.
-But be aware that any squirrel repellent eventually becomes ineffective as squirrels become use to it.
+Be aware though that any squirrel repellent eventually becomes ineffective as squirrels become use to it.

 Additionally, you can plant bulbs that squirrels don’t like in areas where you do not want them.